 How can I avoid pothole damage to my car?

 Sometimes it is impossible to avoid going over a pothole and some damage to your car is therefore inevitable.
 In this situation, having roadside assistance can help you if you break down due to damage caused by a pothole.
-As a Budget Insurance customer, you can add RAC roadside assistance to your policy using your Self Service Centre, from as little as £3.99 per month.
+As a Budget Insurance customer, you can add RAC roadside assistance to your policy using your Self Service Centre.
 There are five different levels available so you’re sure to find something to suit your needs.
 You can choose from:

 - UK Roadside and Recovery – This is the same as UK Roadside, but RAC will take your car and up to 8 passengers to a destination of your choice anywhere in the UK – not limited to 10 miles from the breakdown.